ghoomfrog/silili/README.md

 ## Imperative

-Imperative sentences (for requests and commands) are formed when *a* or *aj* are preceeded by nothing.
+Imperative sentences (requests and commands) are unambiguously formed when *a* or *aj* are preceeded by nothing.

 Examples: